Bucanero06/DensityPy/README.md

 `ruben.fernandez.carbon@gmail.com` or `ruben@carbonyl.org` to DM me.

 This is a part of a larger codebase, currently still undergoing a code review and refactoring along the manuscript and thesis writing process.
-Threat this codebase as a proof of concept, and not as final; there are still bugs and discrepancies.
+Treat this codebase as a proof of concept, and not as final; there are still bugs and discrepancies.

 With modifications, the outputs from OpenMolcas, PySCF, GAMES, and NWChem have been tested and are compatible with the Fortran codebase, documentation as it stands is available